atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:05:56.000 --> 02:06:18.000]  the front end ID used by the CIC does not match the I-square CID of the NTAs, that are the ones that we use in PH2SF, and the mapping between the front end ID and the CIC, and the mapping on the front end ID used by the I-square CID and the four by PH2SF is shown here, [02:06:18.000 --> 02:06:24.000]  and just to be very complicated, most of the thing is different between left and right of this map.
 [02:06:25.000 --> 02:06:44.000]  Well, okay, you don't need to know all of that, because the plot that you're going to see already are going to the mapping that you usually use in your XML file and the I-square C map, which are the numbers that you see on the hybrid when you look at the module under the microscope.
-[02:06:44.000 --> 02:07:00.000]  Okay, so all of these, so we need to loop over all these five-ports, after we set the NPA to inject a certain pattern, we loop over all of them, and we scan the LPGVT phase in order to find a working point.
+[02:06:44.000 --> 02:07:00.000]  Okay, so all of these, so we need to loop over all these five-ports, after we set the MPA to inject a certain pattern, we loop over all of them, and we scan the LpGBT phase in order to find a working point.
 [02:07:01.000 --> 02:07:06.000]  So all these plots are stored over here.
-[02:07:07.000 --> 02:07:29.000]  They are in this LPGVT for CIC bypass, as usual, bit error rate and test bits, and also we store the best phase, which is the one that we identified with, by looking at the phase range in which you get known.
+[02:07:07.000 --> 02:07:29.000]  They are in this LpGBT for CIC bypass, as usual, bit error rate and test bits, and also we store the best phase, which is the one that we identified with, by looking at the phase range in which you get known.
 [02:07:31.000 --> 02:07:33.000]  So let me try to open all of them.
-[02:07:34.000 --> 02:07:42.000]  So as usual, number of test bits as a function of the phase that we set on the LPGVT and the lines.
+[02:07:34.000 --> 02:07:42.000]  So as usual, number of test bits as a function of the phase that we set on the LpGBT and the lines.
 [02:07:42.000 --> 02:07:49.000]  So here the lines are going to always be this, because these are the ones that the lines that are used when you are setting the bypass mode.
 [02:07:50.000 --> 02:08:03.000]  And then when you see the error rate, you are going to see there are points in which you have no errors, and we try to set in the center of the largest area with no errors at all.
 [02:08:04.000 --> 02:08:11.000]  So these plots, and then we'll get the best phase from this.